Ideal Candidate Statement:

 Teaching experience at the community college level desired but not required.Minimum Qualifications:

-Master’s in political science, government, or international relations OR bachelor’s in any of the above AND master’s in economics, history, public administration, social science, sociology, any ethnic studies, JD, or L.L.B.
-OR the equivalent.Starting Salary Range:
+Bachelor’s degree in any of the above AND master’s in economics, history, public administration, social science, sociology, any ethnic studies, Juris Doctor Degree (J.D.) or Legum Baccalaureus (LL.B.);

 Open PoolOpen Date:

 If you do not meet minimum qualifications as stated, a completed equivalency portfolio with all related documents must accompany the application or your packet will not be considered.
 The equivalency form can be found on our website at: https://www.ohlone.edu/sites/default/files/users/mmoore25/ohlone_equivalency_form_-_final.pdfForeign Transcripts:

 Transcripts issued outside the United States require a course-by-course analysis with an equivalency statement from a certified transcript evaluation service verifying the degree equivalency to that of an accredited institution within the USA.
 This report must be attached with the application and submitted by the filing deadline.
 Here is a list of approved foreign degree evaluations services: http://www.ohlone.edu/org/hr/forms/docs/evaluationofforeigndegrees.pdfBenefits Statement:

 - Participation in California State Teachers’ Retirement System Cash Balance and Defined Benefit retirement plans.

 - Enrollment Fee Waiver: Employees and eligible family members receive an enrollment fee waiver for classes taken at Ohlone College.

 Applicants selected for positions will be required to provide identification and employment eligibility as outlined in the federal “Immigration Reform & Control Act of 1986.”District Statement: